status-im/subspace-docs/api.md

 `RxJS Observable` which will stream the function / variable values.
 Data type will depend on the contract function invoked.

 ### `trackBalance(address [, tokenAddress])`
-Track balance changes for an address on each block mined, or depending on the `callInterval` option used during Phoenix initialization.
+Track balance changes for an address on each block mined, or depending on the `callInterval` option used during **Subspace** initialization.

 **Parameters**
 1. `address` - `String`: The address to get the balance of.